gitlabhq/gitlabhq/doc/user/admin_area/settings/account_and_limit_settings.md

 and **will** be rejected if the sum of their sizes exceeds the maximum allowed repository size.

+**Note:** The repository size limit includes repository files and LFS, and does not include artifacts.

 For details on manually purging files, see [reducing the repository size using Git](../../project/repository/reducing_the_repo_size_using_git.md).

 NOTE: **Note:**
-For GitLab.com, the repository size limit is 10 GB.
+GitLab.com repository size [is set by GitLab](../../gitlab_com/index.md#repository-size-limit).

 <!-- ## Troubleshooting